-Heritage consists of those places, objects and stories that we as a community have inherited from the past and want to hand on to future generations.
+Heritage consists of those places, objects, customs and stories that we as a community have inherited from the past and want to hand on to future generations.

-Our heritage both Aboriginal and non-Aboriginal gives us a sense of living history and provides a link to the work and way of life of earlier generations.
+Our heritage, both Aboriginal and non-Aboriginal, gives us a sense of the way of life of earlier generations.
 It enriches our lives and helps us to understand who we are today.